romevang/Breakout-Room-Project/README.md

 # Breakout-Room-Project
-## CSCi156 websocket/chat/breakout room project
+## California State University Fresno State - CSCi156 websocket/chat/breakout room project

 The folder "156Submission" includes the working product.
 Its really rudementary but it is functional.
 Two things to be aware of is: